stoeffel/elm-verify-examples/Readme.md

 By default the first command creates the tests at `tests/Doc/`.
 If you want to have them at a custom location use the `--output` argument (e.g. `elm-doc-test --output my/custom/path/` will create the tests at `my/custom/path/Doc/`).

+Also by default the first command looks for the config file at `tests/elm-doc-test.json`.
+If you want it to load a specific config file use the `--config` argument (e.g. `elm-doc-test --config my/custom/path/elm-doc-test.json` will read the config from `my/custom/path/elm-doc-test.json`).

 Examples
 --------